Djokovic in limbo as he fights deportation from Australia - WHIZ News

 Only 26 people connected with the tournament applied for a medical exemption and, Tiley said, only a “handful” were granted.
 None of those have been publicly identified, but the Australian Broadcasting Corp. reported that border officials are now investigating another player and an official.

-Among the acceptable reasons for an exemption are acute major medical conditions, serious adverse reaction to a previous dose of COVID-19 vaccine or evidence of a COVID-19 infection within the previous six months.
+Acceptable reasons for an exemption included acute major medical conditions and serious adverse reaction to a previous dose of COVID-19 vaccine.
+Another one widely reported to be acceptable — evidence of a COVID-19 infection within the previous six months — may now be the sticking point.

 Djokovic tested positive for the coronavirus in June 2020 after he played in a series of exhibition matches that he organized without social distancing amid the pandemic.

-Associated Press Writer Dusan Stojanovic in Belgrade, Serbia, contributed to this report.
+Associated Press writer Dusan Stojanovic in Belgrade, Serbia, and AP Sports Writer Dennis Passa in Brisbane, Australia, contributed to this report.

 More AP tennis: https://apnews.com/hub/tennis and https://twitter.com/AP_Sports